devopsdays Chicago - Propose

 - Proposals must be submitted via our CFP site.
 If you have questions about our CFP process, please email: [email@example.com

 This is what we would like to know.
 Do you have an answer?

-- DevOps movement has been around for a few years now: Did anyone find out if it really helped your organization?
+- The DevOps movement has been around for a few years now: Has it really helped your organization?
 Are there numbers for this?